Ternunda/fredboat.com/public/markdown/index.md

 # Welcome to FredBoat Docs
 FredBoat is a free Discord music bot that delivers high-quality music to your Discord server.
-The music bot is made to be easy plug in to your Discord server with no configuration.
+The music bot is made to easily plug in to your Discord server with no configuration.

 ## Setting up the bot
 FredBoat is made to be super simple to use!
-Getting FredBoat running on your server is simple.
+Getting FredBoat running on your server is easy.
 You can invite the bot by authenticating it with your account using [this](https://goo.gl/cFs5M9) link.
 Bear in mind that you must have `Manage Server` permissions to be able to do this.

 # Music Commands
 [(Requires the music bot)](https://goo.gl/cFs5M9).